3 Keys to Implementing QA in the Hospitality Sector with Edmund Tan

 You are listening to QA talks, a podcast for quality assurance executives for implementing digital transformation in their organizations.
 In this show, we focus on the unique pitfalls inherent in quality assurance and quality engineering and how these executives are navigating them to position their organization for the future.
 Let us get into the show.

 Ralph: Welcome to another episode of QA talks, dedicated to emerging technology and innovation.
 I am your host Ralph Miranda.
-Today we are joined by Ed Tan, Director, of Quality Assurance and Support and by my co-host, Kalyan Rao Kanda, President of Cigniti & Head of the North America East Business Unit.
-Welcome Gentlemen, how are you?
+Today we are joined by Ed Tan, Director, of Quality Assurance and Support.
+Welcome, how are you?

 Ed: We are doing well, Ralph.

 Ralph: Good, Good.
-Kalyan, are you doing well today?
+Are you doing well today?

 Ralph: Excellent.
 Today we are going to be discussing, of course, quality assurance in technology, but in the hospitality sector.
 So, I am going to start with Ed.
 Ed with an increased focus on customer satisfaction, how does the technology landscape dovetail within the hospitality domain?
 What type of trends do you predict?